There’s a lot of inaccurate information out there …….

 Myth 9: Neuroendocrine Tumours is a ‘good cancer’

 Not true.
 Simply, no cancer is good.
-Some are statistically worse than others in prognostic terms, that’s true.
+Some are statistically worse than others in prognostic terms, that’s true…… but living with NETs is very often not a walk in the park.
 However, no one cancer is better to get than any other – they’re all bad.
 Read more here.

 Myth 10: Every NET Patient was misdiagnosed for years

 Not true.
 Many NET Patients are correctly diagnosed early on in their investigation and in a reasonable time.
 This myth is perpetuated because of two things: firstly, on forums, the ratio of long-term misdiagnosis is high creating a false perception; and secondly, the method of capturing patient surveys is not extensive enough – again creating a false perception.
-In fact, the latest and largest database analysis from US indicates earlier diagnosis is improving.
+In fact, the latest and largest database analysis from US indicates earlier diagnosis is improving, with more and more NETs being picked up at an early stage.
 Read more here.

 Myth 11: Somatostatin Analogues are a type of Chemotherapy

 Not true.
-Somatostatin Analogues (e.g. Octreotide and Lanreotide) are not chemotherapy, they are hormone inhibiting drugs (or hormone therapy).
-As the drugs latch onto somatostatin receptors, they are more targeted than systemic.
+Somatostatin Analogues (e.g. Octreotide and Lanreotide) are not chemotherapy, they are hormone inhibiting drugs.
+They are more biotherapy As the drugs latch onto somatostatin receptors, they are more targeted than systemic.
 For the record, Everolimus (Afinitor) and Sunitinib (Sutent) are not chemotherapy either.
 Read more here.

 Myth 12: Stuart Scott (ESPN) and Audrey Hepburn had Neuroendocrine Cancer.